mmghannam/russcip-talk/main.typ

 === Example
 Clique separator for set partitioning problem, #link("https://github.com/scipopt/russcip/blob/main/examples/clique_separator.rs")[#text(blue)[here]].

+== Constraint Handlers

+The main plugin type in SCIP, constraint handlers are used to add new constraints to the model and manage them.

+=== Example

+Subtour elimination constraint handler for the traveling salesman problem, #link("https://github.com/scipopt/russcip/blob/main/examples/tsp.rs")[#text(blue)[here]]

 == Column Generation: Pricers

 Column generation is a technique used to solve large-scale linear programming problems by solving a restricted master problem and generating new variables (columns) to add to the model.